Paying for Graduate School

 Details

-In 2022-2023, 1 USC Rossier student was awarded a scholarship through the USC Lambda LGBTQ+ Alumni Association.
+In 2024-2025, 1 Rossier student was awarded a scholarship through the USC Lambda LGBTQ+ Alumni Association.

 The scholarship is available to an undergraduate or graduate student in any academic program of study whose creative work, scholarship and/or community engagement has earned outstanding achievement and recognition within the LGBTQ+ community.